Important Immigration Terms

 I-20

-Form I-20: The I-20, also called the “Certificate of Eligibility for Nonimmigrant Student Status,” is the primary document required for individuals applying for an F-1 nonimmigrant student visa and for current F-1 students to provide proof of their current student status.
+Form I-20: The I-20, “Certificate of Eligibility for Nonimmigrant Student Status,” is the primary document required for individuals applying for an F-1 nonimmigrant student visa and for current F-1 students to provide proof of their current student status.
 The form is issued by the institution in which you are enrolling/enrolled and will outline important personal details, program information, and relevant immigration regulations.

 A sample I-20 form can be found on Study in the States, a helpful international student resource site maintained by the Department of Homeland Security.